Journal Quilt Challenge 2020 - by Glenys Davies

 Each JQ should be 9” x 9” square.

 There are four ongoing rules

 1. You must complete one JQ for each of the 12 months starting in January.

 2. You must keep to the size and your JQ must be a quilt.
 This means a minimum of two complete layers, quilted, and the edges must be finished neatly and in keeping with your style of quilt.
 Any technique is permissible.

 3.You are requested to write a statement with each JQ stating your source of inspiration and the materials and techniques that have been used.

-4. Your photo image files, submitted online, emailed or posted to the organiser, must be named in this format: ‘your forename_surname_month.jpg’.
+4. Your photo image files, submitted online, emailed or posted to the organiser, must be named in this format: ‘forename_surname_month.jpg’.
 Please follow this request because, if you don’t include your name, it is impossible to tell who made the JQ.

 Please do not send me the actual JQs.
-Your only commitment is to provide images and statements for each quilt.
+Your only commitment is to provide images and statements for each quilt, as described above.

 You do not need to submit the images and text every month; submission can be made in a group of four at the end of each period: 30 April, 31 August and 31 December.
 That said, setting yourself a deadline each month for your JQ submission can be a good way to instil a creative discipline into your work.

 Exhibiting your JQs

 As Contemporary Quilt is now a large national group, it has become a logistical nightmare and a difficult operation to stage exhibitions representing all our many JQ makers.
 So it was decided that local groups and the regions would be encouraged to include JQs in their own exhibitions.
 This is now starting to happen.
 JQs also, of course, often make excellent pieces for display at local group and Regional Day ‘show and tell’ sessions.
 Other opportunities to exhibit JQs do arise from time to time – such as at the 2018 Festival of Quilts and the 2019 AGM.